WrightGroupSRI/HelloWorldPlugin/README.md

 You can call your image something other than "vurtigo-sdk:v320-mytest" if you wish - then you must change the instruction below to run Vurtigo from your new image.

 ### Running Vurtigo
-Vurtigo can be started in the same way as for the default vurtigo image, but with the name of the modified sdk image:
+Vurtigo can be started from your host in the same way as for the default vurtigo image, but with the name of the modified sdk image (remove the “–runtime=nvidia” if you are not using the nvidia runtime drivers):

-``x11docker -m --gpu --share /home/username/data --runtime=nvidia --network -- -p 1777:1777 -- vurtigo-sdk:v320-mytest``
+``x11docker -m --gpu --share /home/username/data --runtime=nvidia --network --xauth=trusted -- -p 1777:1777 -- vurtigo-sdk:v320-mytest``

 This will launch Geometry Server and Vurtigo.